peter-woyzbun/rests/README.md

 RESTS = {
     'TRANSPILE_DEST': <path to transpile to>,
     'BASE_URL': '<base url of your interface, e.g: "http://localhost:5000/">',
-    'POST_TRANSPILE_COMMAND': None,
-    'INTERFACE_SRC': '<module.path.to.your.Interface>',
+    'INTERFACE_SRC': '<module.path.to.your.interface>',
-    'MODELS_FILENAME': 'models.ts'
 }

 ```
+The `BASE_URL` setting should reflect where you registered your
+`Interface`'s url patterns.
+The `TRANSPILE_DEST` setting defines where
+to put the TypeScript generated for your `Interface`.
+The `INTERFACE_SRC`
+setting points to the python file containing your `Interface` class.

 ### Transpile

-Finally, to generate the TypeScript code, use
+Finally, to generate the TypeScript code, in your project directory
+(containing `manage.py`) use

 ```
 python manage.py transpile